andrewt3000/MachineLearning/README.md

 2. **Classification** - predicting a discrete value.
 (Example: pass or fail, hot dog/not hot dog)
    - Classification is further categorized as binary or multi-class classificaition.
 3. **Ranking** - predicting the relative order or preference of a set of items contextually.
    - Example: search engine results, or movie recommendations
-4. **Metric learning** trains a model to produce embeddings where distance reflects similarity.
-A **siamese network** passes two inputs through identical networks with shared weights and compares the resulting embeddings.
-Trained with **contrastive loss** (pull matching pairs together, push non-matching pairs apart) or triplet loss (anchor, positive, negative).
-Used for face verification, signature verification, one-shot learning, and sentence embeddings.

 ### Data
 Data is typically split into **training**, **validation** and **test** data.
 Typical mix is: